viktoriamahrberg/supercazzola/manual_testing.md

 - As a user I want to be notified when an order has gone through so that I know it was successful
     - Users are being redirected to a confirmation page upon succesfull checkout and a pop-up message confirms the payment was successful.
 The confirmation page shows an order summary including shipping information, total price, order summary, order number and order date.
+    Email confirmation is being sent to client with order summary.

     ![Checkout Confirmation](/misc/readme_images/checkout_confirmation.png)